 About Burnsville, Madison & Yancey Counties

-Madison’s northeastern neighbor, Yancy County, has the unique distinction of being home to five of the highest peaks east of the Mississippi (including Mt.
-Mitchell – the highest point in Eastern America.
-The county shares its northwestern Appalachian Mountain Ridge with Tennessee.
+Madison’s northeastern neighbor, Yancey County, has the unique distinction of being home to five of the highest peaks east of the Mississippi (including Mt.
+Mitchell – the highest point in Eastern America).
+The county shares its northwestern Appalachian Mountain Ridge with Northeast Tennessee.
 The county seat, Burnsville, NC, is home to Parkway Playhouse and the Toe River Arts Council, both fine examples of the influence and importance of the arts in this area.